teooliver/time-tracker-base-v2/README.md

 - Mongodb
 - Docker

-> The previous version of this app used Express/Mongoose (Typescript) in the backend.
+> I started the previous version of this app useing Express/Mongoose (Typescript) in the backend.
 You can check it here:
 > https://github.com/teooliver/time-tracker-base

 ### FrontEnd